 Last updated on:

-Wall studs are absolutely necessary if you want to hang anything up.
+The best stud finder is absolutely necessary if you want to hang anything up.

 You can get away with some light anchors in the wall to hang a picture frame up, but anything substantial (shelving, TV wall mounts, etc.) require you to drill into a wall stud and give a rock-solid anchoring point for whatever it is you’re trying to hang up.
 It’s important.